Solaris Shade and Harvest Module

 |---|---|

-| Mode | closed_loop (ALS setpoint), open_loop (sun-based), or disabled |
+| Mode | Closed loop (ALS setpoint), Open loop (sun-based), or Disabled |

-| Setpoint lux | Target ambient level for closed loop (typical 300–750 lux) |
+| Setpoint lux | Target ambient level for closed loop (typical 300–750 lux); often filled by training |

 | Dim min / max | Allowed dim range (%) |

-| Gain | Automation authority 0–100 (how aggressively dim tracks the setpoint) |
+| Gain | Automation authority 0–100 (how strongly corrections apply) |

 Glare (glare / shading zones)